Pyramids-Of-Giga/system-design-capstone/README.md

 The Overview section of the website displays information related to the product (pricing, name, category, etc.), a style selector, an form to add to your cart, and an image gallery for viewing styles.

-The image gallery is your central hub for
+The image gallery is your central hub for getting a good look at the product.
+In default view, there is an image carousel which is click and draggable.
+You can click the main image to zoom in to expanded view.
+Clicking again will zoom in further, allowing you to traverse the image by moving your mouse.

-The Product information segment presents essential details and specifications about the product, such as its name, price, description, and any other relevant information to help customers make informed purchasing decisions.
+The product information is contained on the right side of the screen.
+This section outlines the name, category, price, and average review.
+The description and slogan are placed below the image gallery.

-The Style selector enables users to choose different variations or styles of the product, such as color or size options, allowing them to customize their selection.
+The Style selector enables users to choose different variations or styles of the product.

 Lastly, the Add to cart area provides an area to select a size and quantity, along with a button that allows customers to easily add the product to their shopping cart.